This-Is-Prince/agent-other-sdks/docs/coingecko.md

 - Free tier: 10-50 calls per minute
 - Pro plans: Higher rate limits (varies by plan)

 The Pro plans also offer additional endpoints and features not available in the free tier.

-For more information on CoinGecko's API services, visit the [CoinGecko API Documentation](https://www.coingecko.com/en/api/documentation).